Saily eSIM for Costa Rica

 Costa Rica is tourist-friendly but has some key cultural and legal rules:

-Avoid leaving drinks unattended in bars due to reports of spiked drinks leading to assault and theft.
+Avoid leaving drinks unattended in bars due to risks of spiked drinks.

-Be cautious when buying cheap local spirits like vodka or 'guaro' as there have been deaths from methanol poisoning.
+Be extremely cautious when buying local spirits like vodka or 'guaro' due to methanol poisoning risks.

-Be aware of strong rip currents when swimming as there are often no lifeguards and drownings are common.
+Be aware of strong rip currents when swimming, as many beaches lack lifeguards.

 Bonus tips: